glenn-barker/web-bdd/README.md

 `SeleniumWrapper` contains a reference to the underlying Selenium `driver` but also contains a number of other helpful fields and functions which are described later.

-When and how often you create / destroy your browsers is really up to you and dependent on your specific use cases and your application under test.
-For performance reasons, it might make sense to open a single browser at the very start of a test run and execute every scenario and feature within a single browser instance.
-For cases when it's critical that every scenario runs totally in isolation with no chance of old cache/cookies impacting another scenario, it may be prudent to create and destroy a browser instance for every single scenario.

-In this example framework, browser fixtures are controlled via the `@fixture.browser` tag, so when and where the fixtures are created and destroyed is dictated by the usage of this tag.
-The example features provided around Wikipedia automation all provide this tag on the feature level, meaning that every feature file will create and destroy its own browser instance but each scenario within that feature will execute in sequence using the same window.
+In this example framework, browser [fixtures](https://behave.readthedocs.io/en/latest/fixtures.html) are controlled via the `@fixture.browser` tag in your scenarios or features.
 In an automation framework where you may have a mixture of UI (Selenium browser) and non-UI (API / DB / etc.) tests, it probably makes sense to use this kind of mechanism of allowing `@fixture` tags to control the browser usage.
 In a pure UI automation framework that *only* contains Selenium tests, it is probably redundant to be forced to include this type of tag everywhere, so you may instead modify `/features/environment.py` to just always use a browser fixture at the start of every scenario or feature.

 #### Page Object Model and Element Locators
 Page Object Model (POM) is a design pattern for UI automation where you define classes/objects for key pages and